 FC Dallas vs Seattle Sounders: Lineup notes 📝

-It is a do-or-die match tonight for FC Dallas as they host the Seattle Sounders in game two of a best-of-three series in the MLS Cup Playoffs.
+For the second straight game, it is do-or-die for FC Dallas as they face off against the Seattle Sounders in a decisive Game Three in their Round One series in the MLS Cup Playoffs.

 Both teams have their lineups submitted, so let’s dive into what we’re working with on both sides.